JamesPoole/FaceRec-Comparison/README.md

 - `--num_test_images_per_class` Provide the number of test images required per class
 - `--mdlpath`       Provide full path to the tensorflow facenet model (.pb file)
 - `--gpu_memory_fraction`   Upper bound on the amount of GPU memory that will be used by the process
+- `--use_trained_svm`   Path to a pre-trained, saved svm (.pkl file)

+Note:
+If the "--use_trained_svm" argument is not used, the program will automatically save the new svm to the current directory as a .pkl file.
+This .pkl file is what can be used again with the "--use_trained_svm" tag

 ### Example